 Lotus temple (Stop 11)

-The Lotus Temple in Delhi is just fabulous, because it has a lotus flower shape which have an exquisite design that resembles a lotus flower, and that’s why it’s called so.
-It is located in south west Delhi.
+The Lotus Temple in Delhi is just fabulous, because it has a lotus flower shape which have an exquisite design that resembles a lotus flower.
+It is in south west Delhi.
 This serves as a large temple of the Indian subcontinent and has become a prominent attraction in the city.
 It is a significant house of worship.
-An architect named FURIBURZ SABHA designed and developed the Lotus Temple.
+An architect FURIBURZ SABHA designs the Lotus Temple.
 The architect went to look at the lotus floor because the lotus is the national flower of India, because of its religious significance for Indians.
 Many of Indian god and goddess have this flower in their hands.
 Moreover, this temple has the shape of a lotus, because the lotus means peace, purity, love and holiness.
 The architect chose the lotus symbol also because it is a common symbol in Hinduism, Jainism, Buddhism and Islam.